 Keeping your child secure during a divorce.

 During a divorce, parents might experience intense emotions towards the other estranged parent.
 Often, unknowingly, one of the parents emotionally harms a child during and after the separation.
-For your child’s emotional and social well-being, it is essential that your child has a secure attachment to both parents.
-A secure attachment means that the child feels safe to discuss or feel emotions in front of either parent.
-For a child, it is vital that the parent is a secure base, this helps them to develop a sense of self, and have a healthy dose of independence and resilience in the world.
+For your child’s emotional and social well-being, it is important that your child has a secure attachment to both parents.
+A secure attachment means that the child feels safe to discuss or display emotions in front of either parent.
+For a child, it is important that the parent is a secure base, this enables them to develop a sense of self, and have a healthy dose of independence and resilience in the world.
 It can be difficult for adults experiencing grief, trauma or other strong emotions to put the child’s needs first.
 During a divorce, your child might also grieve or feel confused.
-Here are a few pointers to help your child adjust during this challenging period.
+Here are a few pointers to help your child adjust during this difficult period.

 - Children love both parents: Children often feel sad for the parent who is grieving.
 They may take sides with the parent they believe has been wronged.
 It is important that they understand that it is ok to love both parents.
 Even if you have been hurt, make sure your child knows that you have forgiven the other parent.

 - Remember who the adult is and who the child is: It is ok to talk to your children about your emotions, but make sure that you are comforting them and not expecting the child to comfort you.
 Here is an example of a conversation you might have with your child.
 “I know that you are sad that mum and dad will not be living together anymore.
 You might be feeling scared.
 But mum and dad both love you a lot, and you can talk to us anytime.
 I am also feeling sad, and sometimes you might see me cry.
 It is ok to cry when you feel sad.
 I do not want you to feel like you have to take care of me.
 I am here to take care of you because I am the parent.
 Right now all you need to do is be a kid.”